ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Using long Python library names provides two primary advantages:

-- `Namespace Packages`_ can be used to designate official Ansys packages.
+- `Namespace packages`_ can be used to designate official Ansys packages.
 - Consistent branding and style can be applied to PyAnsys libraries.

-gRPC Interface Package
+gRPC interface package
 ----------------------
 Lower-level gRPC interface packages like `ansys-api-mapdl`_ should always be named ``ansys-api-<product/service>`` and may contain an additional level: